-We thank the above organizations for their generous support of our research.
+We thank the above organizations and companies for their generous support of our research.

 A Wordle word cloud, made from the text of my Discovery Grant (in UVic colours)